 Employers should inform clients that an employee is leaving the company in writing.
 Putting the notice in writing makes it official and provides clients with a reference to refer to if they have questions later.
 Here is the appropriate information to include in written correspondence:

-- Name of person who will now serve as the client’s point of contact
+Name of the person who will now serve as the client’s point of contact

 The employee departure notice should be short and to the point.
 It is not necessary to include personal details about why the employee is leaving.
 One exception to this is when the employee has received a promotion within the company.
 Sharing this information helps to frame the transition period more positively and showcases the employer as one that provides its employees with advancement opportunities.